National Environmental Research Institute of Denmark

 The National Environmental Research Institute of Denmark, abbreviated NERI, (Danmarks Miljøundersøgelser, abbreviated DMU) was an independent research institute under the Ministry of the Environment.
 It was created in 1989 by merging the existing laboratories of the Environmental Protection Agency, which covered marine, freshwater and air pollution, soil ecology and analytical chemistry, with the Danish Wildlife Research, under the Ministry of Agriculture.
 The laboratories were physically located on Risø, in Silkeborg and on Kalø, north of Aarhus.
 In 1995, Greenland Biological Research laboratory was added.

 The research institute was detached from the ministry in 2007 and merged into Aarhus University as a separate unit with largely unchanged tasks and responsibilities.
 On 1 July 2011, it was reorganized, renamed and lost status as a separate entity.
-The research departments were divided between the Department of Bioscience and the Department of Environmental Science, while the secretariat and coordination of consultancy services to the Ministry of Environment was placed in Danish Centre for Environment and Energy (abbreviated DCE).
+The research departments were divided between the Department of Bioscience and the Department of Environmental Science, while the secretariat and coordination of consultancy services to the Ministry of Environment was placed in the Danish Centre for Environment and Energy (abbreviated DCE).

 The institute participated in a large number of national and international research programmes, and also in scientific working groups, commissions, and organizations under such bodies as the European Union and the United Nations.
 It also undertook scientific consultancy work and monitoring of nature and the environment as well as applied and strategic research.
 Its primary task was to establish a scientific foundation for environmental policy decisions.
 All tasks were transferred to and continue in the Danish Centre for Environment and Energy and the two research departments.